AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Other changes**

-* On linux, the nlserver service startup now uses a systemd unit instead of the /etc/init.d/nlserver6 script.
+* On Linux, the nlserver service startup now uses a systemd unit instead of the /etc/init.d/nlserver6 script.
 The migration to the new startup scheme is performed automatically when you install the 20.1 package.
 The /etc/init.d/nlserver6 is still provided but for interacting with the nlserver service (start, restart, stop, etc.), we recommend that you use the systemctl command directly.

 * The most consuming custom tables have been moved from the **xtkNewId** sequence to dedicated sequences.
 [Read more](https://helpx.adobe.com/campaign/kb/sequence_auto_generation.html#Switchtoadedicatedsequence)